AttorneyOnline/AO3Protocol/animated-chatroom-design.md

 and other, smaller projects in mind, I set AO to the corner of my mind and proceeded on with my life.
 Meanwhile, my brother grew bored of AO and moved the group that he had assembled from AO over to Roll20.
-(To this day, he still roleplays in Roll20 with around twenty other people in the group, and is still known by his excellent roleplay of Professor Layton.)
+(To this day, he still roleplays in Roll20 with around twenty other people in the group.)

 About a year later, I decided to take a quick peek at state of AO again: how was this game doing?
 Was it dead yet?
 What kind of people were still playing?